 The metal case and watchband are nicely plated with rose gold.
 While this timepiece was sold as used, I think it is actually old stock that’s been sitting in a warehouse for a while.
 The edges of the watchband were badly tarnished, necessitating an application of Flitz polish and a brisk rubdown.

-The timepiece’s black dial is accentuated by large, gold colored Roman numerals.
-A shiny black sub dial on the left, displays a twenty-four-hour clock.
+The timepiece’s black dial is accentuated by large, gold-colored Roman numerals.
+A shiny black sub dial on the left displays a 24-hour clock.
 To its right, a bright silver sun slowly rises above golden mountains and then retreats, replaced by an equally impressive moon.